carsonhalstead/personal-website/README.md

 # What am I doing here?
-Tracking development and various experiments on my website www.carsonhalstead.com
+Tracking development and experiments on my website www.carsonhalstead.com